Initial configuration

 What to read next

-- Project (how workspaces are organized)
+- Project (how projects are organized)

 - Endpoint management (import vs manual)